marcoscgdev/food-tracker-bot/README.md

 ├── utils                    # Some project utilities
 │   ├── download_image.py    # Script to download and resize online image
 │   ├── generate_message.py  # Script to transform food tags to and end-user message
+│
+├── bot.py                   # Main bot class
 ```

 ### Deployment

+1. __Create the Telegram bot profile__

+   To create the bot profile you can use an integrated Telegram bot called “Bot Father”.
+With this bot, you can create new bots by filling the name, description, image and commands.
+This bot will give you a token (TELEGRAM_BOT_TOKEN) that you have to use in the server to get all user info and messages.
+You have to add this token in the _bot.py_ file.

+2. __Setup server__

+   You can setup the bot server remotely or on a local machine.
+You only have to run the _bot.py_ file on the machine where you want to host the server with the command ```python3 bot.py```.

+   After that, you have to tell Telegram API your server url (weebhook).
+To do that, you simply has to enter this website: ```https://api.telegram.org/bot{TELEGRAM_BOT_TOKEN}/setWebhook?url={WEBHOOK_URL}```.
+The url has to be __public__ and with a __SSL__ certificate (https).
+If you are using a local machine, you will have to make a tunnel to your local url (See: [NGROK](https://ngrok.com/) utility).

+3. __Use the bot!__

+   You are now ready to use the bot :)